koolquark/nkmedia/doc/events.md

 Also, for Erlang developers, you can have a look at the [event dispatcher](../src/nkmedia_api_events.erl).

-All event will have the following structure:
+All events have the following structure:

 ```js
 {